27th May, 2021 — Membership and management

 Hitting the mark on membership

 As social trends and traditions change, maintaining a steady membership can be tricky for any local sporting club.
-More often than not, it’s the clubs that are willing to adapt and move with the times that thrive.
+Usually the clubs that thrive are the ones that are willing to adapt and move with the times.

-In country Victoria, Buninyong Bowling Club is hitting the mark with a suite of inclusive programs run by passionate volunteers.
+In country Victoria, Buninyong Bowling Club is hitting the mark with a range of inclusive programs run by passionate volunteers.

-Over the past four years, membership at the club has increased by around thirty per cent, directly contrasting with national trends which show a twenty-five per cent drop in participation rates in the sport.
+Over the past four years, membership at the club has increased by around thirty per cent, directly contrasting with national trends which show a twenty-five per cent drop in bowls participation rates.

 “We’ve just been really proactive in trying to increase our membership,” explains Club President Wayne Morgan.

-Proactive is putting it lightly, with the club implementing numerous strategies each aimed at connecting with a different group in the local community.
+Proactive is putting it lightly, with the club implementing many strategies each aimed at connecting with a different group in the local community.

 It’s all about getting people on to the green and giving them a chance to experience bowls in a safe, friendly and inclusive environment.

-‘The Corporate Cup’ is one such initiative.
-Aimed at non-members and the local business community, the barefoot bowls tournament is marketed as a networking opportunity for community groups and businesses.
+‘The Corporate Cup’ event does just that.
+Aimed at non-members and the local business community, the barefoot bowls tournament is promoted as a networking opportunity for community groups and businesses.

 The annual ‘Giggles on the Grass’ event is popular with women who haven’t played bowls before, while regular ‘Come and Try’ days invite locals to have a bowl using free equipment and coaching.

-And then there is the ‘Junior Coaching Program’ which partners with the local primary school to introduce kids to the game of bowls.
+And then there’s the ‘Junior Coaching Program’ which partners with the local primary school to introduce kids to the game of bowls.

 “It’s just sort of what we do, it’s just the culture of the club.
 But when I list it like that, it does sound like a lot!”
 Wayne says.

-A Level 3 Good Sports club, Buninyong Bowling Club lives the Good Sports philosophy, championing inclusivity and creating a safe environment for members and guests.
+Sitting at the highest level of the Good Sports program, Buninyong Bowling Club lives the Good Sports philosophy, championing inclusivity and creating a safe environment for members and guests.

 “It’s a good thing to be able to promote to the community that we’re doing things like Responsible Service of Alcohol, free taxi calls and providing water and snacks.